THE JUNGLE JOURNAL & GALLERY

-For those of us who have kept jungles for years, much of the information and history that has been passed down regarding founding jungles, breeders and lines in Europe and the U.S. has been discussed either in person between breeders and hobbyists at shows, via email, or in the forums online (most specifically, the morelia pythons forum, which still exists and is a TREASURE TROVE of information).
+For those of us who have kept jungles for years, much of the information and history that has been passed down regarding founding jungles, breeders and lines in Europe and the U.S. has been discussed either in person between breeders and hobbyists at shows, via email, or in the forums online.
 Jungles in the U.S. have a history with certain founding lines, though they are few.
 The difficulty in talking about some of the earliest bloodlines and their origins relate to legality issues, given exportation from Australia is illegal at this point, so much is still kept hush-hush, while other information gets lost over the years.
 The forums now are mostly a ghost town, replaced by a much more impersonal, temporary, superficial system of groups, which are focused more on photos.

-Meanwhile, more and more people are being introduced to Morelia, often through the oft show-stopping black and yellow jungle that caught their eye.
-These new carpet keepers are not learning and being fed by the forums on a slow, steady pace.
-It's more instant-gratification now, more about what the animal LOOKS LIKE and less about what the animal IS and where it came from.
+Meanwhile, more and more people are being introduced to Morelia, often via the show-stopping black and yellow jungle that caught their eye.
+These new carpet keepers are not learning from veterans and being fed by the forums on a slow, steady pace.
+It's more instant-gratification now, more about what the animal looks like and less about what the animal is and where it came from.
 Fewer people care about issues of purity, lineage and accurate representation because fewer people are exposed to a platform where they can learn.

 On the subject of conservation of purity and lines, in the early years of keeping carpet pythons here in the U.S., there were several founding lines of jungles, among other carpet pythons (coastals, diamonds, etc.).
 Some of the breeders crossed jungles with diamonds and/or coastals.
 Some kept pure jungle lines intact, and some did both.
 Some years thereafter, the jag morph appeared on the scene.
 More breeders began crossing coastals (because of the jag gene) with jungles and diamonds.
 Today, with many new morphs found in different subspecies, much of the carpet complex has been interbred, designer carpets, with the focus being on the snake's appearance, rather than what's IN it.
 Today, locating any of the original "lines" presents issues as well.
-First, most have been crossed with other lines (e.g. Schuett breeding Larry Black stock x Dick Bartlett stock to create the "Schuett" line-- Bartlett stock has disappeared and most animals that carry Black's line usually are only a percentage Black).
+First, most have been crossed with other lines.
 Secondly, given the legaility aspect mentioned earlier, it's no surprise "paper trails" are nowhere to be found or produced to "prove" purity or from where the initial animals were collected and brought into the country.
 Thirdly, many of the "old school" breeders, those even with founding stock, didn't keep records or even concern themselves with the purity issue (hindsight is 20/20...).